-This course is designed to explore the possibilities of bridging disciplines, widening perspectives, discovering connections and integrating knowledge on complex issues and moves students toward a holistic application and appreciation of concerns.
+Designed to explore the possibilities of bridging disciplines, widening perspectives, discovering connections, and integrating knowledge on complex issues, this course gives students the tools to develop a holistic application and appreciation of human-centered concerns.

 HIST 112 US History Since 1865 (3 Credits)